johnbaumann/lua-pio-cart/README.md

 This project is intended to be self-contained within a zip archive.
 The primary methods to load this file are:

+### Drag and drop

+Drag the zip archive onto PCSX-Redux's main window, you will see a message in the log window stating that the zip was added to the list of loaded archives.

+### File menu

+From the main menu, click File, Add Lua archive, and navigate to the zip archive.

 ### From the Lua Editor or Lua Console window

 Use the following command format Support.extra.dofile('DirectPathToZip'), i.e.